forax/virtual-bean/README.md

 A simple API to compose bean behavior based on annotations.

 A virtual bean is an interface that describes
-- properties as getter and setter
+- _properties_ as getters and setters
-- services as default method
+- _services_ as abstract or default methods

-The `BeanFactory` API cleanly decouples the virtual bean definition, from the semantics  of the annotation defined in terms of advices and interceptors that can be added and removed dynamically.
+The `BeanFactory` API cleanly decouples the virtual bean definition, from the semantics  of the annotation defined in terms of implementors and interceptors.

-Conceptually, there are only two operations:
+Conceptually, there are only three operations:
 - `create(interface)` takes a virtual bean (the interface) and returns an instance of that interface with all the property initialize to their default values.
-- `registerAdvice(annotation, filter, advice)` adds an advice (a method run before, and a method run after) to all methods that defines the annotation and for which the filter is true.

-In fact, an advice defines two method handles that will be run before and after a virtual bean methods.
-The method `registerInterceptor(annotation, filter, interceptor)` which is used by `registerAdvice()` allows to have a better control on those method handles and can also be unregistered with `unregisterInterceptor(annotation, interceptor)`.
+- `registerImplementor(annotation, implementor)`that registers a lambda that will be called to ask for an implementation (a method handle) for any abstract methods annotated by the annotation

+- `registerInterceptor(annotation, filter, interceptor)` that register a lambda that will be called to get method handle that should run before (**PRE**) and ater (**POST**) a method call.

+There are several helper methods that allows to register `InvocationHandler`s and `Advice`s instead of respectively `Implementors` and `Interceptor` that have an easier semantics but are less performant because their API requires parameters to be boxed in an array.

+Also _interceptors_ can be unregistered using `unregisterInterceptor(annotation, interceptor)` allowing to dynamically add/remove pre and post snippet of codes.

-The beauty of all of this is that the separation of concern between the virtual bean, and the advice does not hinder performance, but actually helps
+The beauty of all of this is that the separation of concern between the virtual bean, and the _implementor_ / _interceptor_ does not hinder performance, but actually helps
 - the implementation is fully lazy, if a method of the virtual bean is never called the runtime cost is zero
-- all the advices are resolved once per call (apart in case of unregistering)
+- _implementors_, _invocation handlers_, _interceptors_ and _advices_ are resolved once per call
   and fully inlined
 - if there are several interceptors for a call, there are called one after the other, and not one on top of the others, so no gigantic stracktraces
-- speaking of stacktraces, all the plumbing is done by method handles so it does not appear in stacktraces at all.
+- speaking of stacktraces, all the plumbing is done internally using method handles so it does not appear in stacktraces at all.

 Enough talk, let see some examples.